 changing number of threads, optimizations, CPU/GPU frequency,

-as an example of a portable, customizable and reusable workflow.
+as examples of portable, customizable and reusable workflows:

 You can add informal notes for reviewers to draw